Bill Pullman: Career

+In 2023, Pullman portrayed Alex Murdaugh, a South Carolina attorney convicted of murdering his wife and son.
+The two-part Lifetime series Murdaugh Murders: The Movie premiered on 14 October.
+In June 2025, Pullman was announced to reprise the role of Lone Star in the sequel to Spaceballs, which is scheduled for release in 2027, and that he would be co-starring alongside his son Lewis Pullman.

 Personal life

 Pullman is married to Tamara Hurwitz, a modern dancer.
 Their three children are actor Lewis Pullman, singer-songwriter Maesa Pullman, and Jack Pullman.

 At the age of 21, Pullman suffered a head injury when he fell while rehearsing a play, and lost his sense of smell and the feeling in his left elbow.
 He is an avid Buffalo Bills fan.
 He co-owns a cattle ranch with his brother in Montana, near the town of Whitehall, where he lives part-time.
 He also serves on the board of trustees at Alfred University and was awarded an honorary doctorate there on May 14, 2011.
 In 2018, he received an honorary doctorate from Montana State University, where he was formerly employed.